 The university utilizes a range of tools to communicate with the campus community about emergency or crisis situations.
 The specific choice of tool depends upon the severity of the circumstances.
 Among the available communications tools are the following:

 At least twice a year, we test our emergency communications systems to ensure they are fast and reliable.
-Additionally, the Crisis Management Team conducts monthly meetings to discuss hypothetical scenarios or to evaluate real experiences (at Lehigh or on other campuses) in order to maintain an active state of preparation for emergencies of all types.
+Additionally, the Crisis Management Team conducts regular meetings to discuss hypothetical scenarios or to evaluate real experiences (at Lehigh or on other campuses) in order to maintain an active state of preparation for emergencies of all types.
 The work of the Crisis Management Team is audited periodically by risk management professionals.

 Planning for possible emergencies of all types is undertaken with diligence.
 A disaster and emergency preparedness plan have been assembled.
 It includes more than two dozen department/unit protocols for responding to specific emergencies, developed under the guidance of the Office of Risk Management, the Office of the General Counsel and the Director of Health and Environmental Safety using best practices.
 The plan is evaluated and reviewed regularly and practiced locally as appropriate or required.